-Citations in the text are found near a direct quote, paraphrased information, or reference.
+Citations in the text are found near a direct quote, paraphrased information, or next to a mention of another source.
 To see examples of some narrative/parenthetical citations in action, look at the image above, under “All About Citations & References.”

 Note: *Only include the page or paragraph number when using a direct quote or paraphrase.
-This information is included in order to help the reader locate the exact portion of text themselves.
-It is unnecessary to include this information when you’re simply referring to another source.
+Page numbers have a p. before the number, pp. before the page range, and para. before the paragraph number.
+This information is included to help the reader locate the exact portion of text themselves.
+It is unnecessary to include this information when you’re simply referring to another sourc.

 Here are some examples of APA in-text citations:

 “Well, you’re about to enter the land of the free and the brave.
 And I don’t know how you got that stamp on your passport.
 The priest must know someone” (Tóibín, 2009, p.
 52).

 Student teachers who use technology in their lessons tend to continue using technology tools throughout their teaching careers (Kent & Giles, 2017).

 If including the author’s name in the sentence, place the year in the parentheses directly next to his or her name.
 Add the page number at the end, unless it’s a source without any pages or paragraph numbers.

 According to a study done by Kent and Giles (2017), student teachers who use technology in their lessons tend to continue using technology tools throughout their teaching careers.

 The full references, or citations, for these sources can be found on the last part of a research project, titled the “References.”